BaturalpArisoy/stac2cube/README.md

-# stac2cube 🛰️🧊<br> Spatio-Temporal Asset Catalogs To Analysis-Ready Data Cubes test
+# stac2cube 🛰️🧊<br> Spatio-Temporal Asset Catalogs To Analysis-Ready Data Cubes
 Transform STAC catalogs into Analysis-Ready Data Cubes (ARDCube) for Earth Observation (EO) applications

 ## Overview
-**stac2ardcube** converts STAC catalogs into Analysis-Ready Data Cubes for efficient Earth Observation (EO) processing.
+**stac2cube** converts STAC catalogs into Analysis-Ready Data Cubes for efficient Earth Observation (EO) processing.
 This tool is designed to work on HPC systems and is optimized for users working on _terrabyte_.
 We recommend using *MobaXTerm* for accessing the _terrabyte_ login node and editing files.

 ## Installation: